markj0hnst0n/LeMunch/README.md

 - As an uploader user I want functionality to upload a photo to so that users are enticed to read my recipes.

-- As an uploader userI want to be able to edit and delete recipes so that I can customise my online cookbook to suit my ongoing needs.
+- As an uploader user I want to be able to edit and delete recipes so that I can customise my online cookbook to suit my ongoing needs.

 - As an uploader user I want other users to be able to ‘upvote’ or ‘like’ my recipes so that I can understand how popular they are.